kaaproject/kaa/doc/Administration-guide/System-installation/Cluster-setup/index.md

 In this guide we assume that you had already set up your SQL and NoSQL database clusters, so this tutorial doesn't cover such themes like setting up ones for Cassandra, MongoDB or PostgreSQL.
 Refer to official [Cassandra](http://docs.datastax.com/en/landing_page/doc/landing_page/current.html), [MongoDB](https://docs.mongodb.com/manual/) and [PostgreSQL](https://www.postgresql.org/docs/) documentation in order to setup corresponding database cluster.

-MariaDB come with out of the box master-master replication support thus we recommend to use this database in your Kaa cluster.
+MariaDB come with out-of-the-box master-master replication support thus we recommend to use this database in your Kaa cluster.
 You can find detailed instructions in [MariaDB cluster setup guide]({{root_url}}Administration-guide/System-installation/Cluster-setup/MariaDB-cluster-setup-guide/).

 > Note: In a cluster you need to connect to databases from external hosts so you need to allow such external connections in corresponding database security configurations and configure firewall rules for database host machine.
 > Refer to official documentation for corresponding database for security configuration details.

 In addition to added on ```kaa-node``` service installation step firewall rules on every endpoint Kaa Administrator need to add some more rules for databases (depending on a set databases in the cluster) and Zookeeper ports.

+> Note: This configuration will not affect AWS deployment or any other cloud provider and must be applied only if you setting up cluster on VMs or separate Linux machines.
+> Next instructions depend on specific cloud provider.

 ```bash
 # MongoDB port